 - Use Instagram.
 Instagram is a free way to learn about cutting edge research that is happening with horses.
 Charlotte suggests hashtags below.

 - Join Hearthorse.
-Hearthorse is a diverse community, specifically focused on sharing innovative ways to connect with and help your horse.
+Hearthorse (closed since our interview) is a diverse community, specifically focused on sharing innovative ways to connect with and help your horse.

 - Adopt.
 If you’re thinking about getting a new horse, google rescues and think about adopting rather than purchasing.